utshomax/postman-docs/src/pages/docs/sending-requests/responses.md

 ## Response size

-Postman displays the approximate size of the response.
+Postman displays the size of the response.
 Hover over the response size to get a breakdown by body and header sizes.

 ## Saving responses